Friendship Sports Centre becomes a testing ground for sustainable energy

 TNO experts are responsible for designing and simulating the energy system.
 They are investigating how renewable energy can be locally generated, stored, and efficiently distributed.
 TNO contributes expertise in subsurface energy storage, system integration, smart heat networks, and the link between technology and social implementation.

-Jens Wollenweber, Project Manager at TNO: 'The PEDFriendship project is a great example of how subsurface energy storage can be developed within the private sector.
-It could provide sustainable energy not only to the sports centre itself, but potentially also to the surrounding area.'
+Jens Wollenweber, Project Manager at TNO: 'The PEDFriendship project shows how private sector subsurface energy storage could provide sustainable energy to sports centres and potentially also to surrounding areas.'

 Sports facilities as energy hubs